-- Make sure to sift the cocoa powder to rid of clumps and stir with the condensed milk before adding the heavy cream to evenly distribute.
+- Make sure to sift the cocoa powder to rid of clumps and stir with the condensed milk to evenly distribute before adding the heavy cream.

 - Use a heavy cream with at least 30% milkfat content for sturdy foam and better peaks.